Toine0001/koverally.info/content/450R/mods/air_filters.md

   - Filter is standard fit but plates are slightly smaller so require some modification (not really worth it).

 ![Air Filter Comparison](/img/450R_air_filter_compare.jpg)
-LtoR - stock, twin air, eBay, funnel, xl filter skin. (grommets appropriated from stock).
+Left to right: Stock, twin air, eBay, funnel, xl filter skin. (grommets appropriated from stock).

 First view of the EURO 5 airbox assembly: